After School & Weekends

 Sunday activities are a staple of the boarding experience, providing opportunities for cultural enrichment, community bonding and, above all, fun.
 The activities are optional but carefully chosen and timed to ensure that they are attractive to all.
 Indeed, many of the regular fixtures in our calendar have been directly requested by the boarders themselves.
 Striking a balance between local, even home-grown, entertainments and journeys further afield, Sunday activities complement the ebb and flow of academic demands across the year.

 The range of events is diverse and has recently included ice skating at Somerset House, outings to some of Europe’s largest malls such as Bluewater and Stratford City, tours of landmark destinations including London and Brighton, days out at national theme parks and competition in multi-discipline sports tournaments.
+Please click here to view the Sunday activities available.

 For all boarders, the opportunities enjoyed of a Sunday come to form some of their most treasured memories of life at St Edmund’s.